 Some of the individuals I’m recalling were single, some were married, some were divorced – and the age range is wide.
 Among the marrieds, most were sexually faithful with one slip and occasionally two – over a very long period of time.
 A few routinely went outside their marriages, and to my knowledge, were never “found out.”

 Their stories are all different.
 As for my reactions, I’m sympathetic to some of these individuals, and less so to others.
 I am, like all of us, “judgmental” in my own way.

 Get Real.
 Sustaining Sexual Interest Isn’t Easy.

 Before my marriage, I was clueless as to what happens in the bedroom when it comes to long-term couples.
-Daily details, babies, work pressures, changing body image, relationship resentments – all can potentially destroy desire – for a man, a woman, or both.
-And we all know – though we rarely admit – kids can be hard on marriage, especially if there are other issues degrading the couple’s relationship.
+The tedium of daily details, the fatigue of managing babies, the stresses of work pressures, the little agonies of changing body image, the slow simmer of relationship resentments – all can potentially destroy desire – for a man, a woman, or both.
+And we know – though we rarely admit – kids can be hard on marriage, especially if there are other issues degrading the couple’s relationship.

 What if you’re in a long-term marriage, you’re the breadwinner, there are kids, and you care for your spouse – but your sex life is a desert?
 Is it as simple as trying to change the situation, and if you can’t, you break up the family and look elsewhere?

 Many would say yes to that.
 An unequivocal yes.
 Divorce is the answer and nothing less.